Lipscomb Elementary Names Students Of The Month

-Lipscomb Elementary School has named their April Students of the Month.
+Lipscomb Elementary School recently named their April Students of the Month.
 They are Grayson Cannon and Leena Abu Alloush.
 Photo for NorthEscambia.com, click to enlarge.

 Name (required)